 Requests for Reasonable Accommodation

-Princeton University is committed to ensuring equal access to its educational programs for students with disabilities.
+The University is committed to providing students with disabilities equal access to the educational opportunities and programs available at Princeton.
+Princeton’s Policy on Disability and Accessibility is implemented in the context of the Americans with Disabilities Act (ADA) of 1990 as amended, Section 504 of the Rehabilitation Act of 1973 (Section 504), and the New Jersey Law Against Discrimination, which prohibit discrimination on the basis of disability.
 The term "disability" may include learning, physical, sensory, psychological, medical, and certain temporary disabilities.
-The Americans with Disabilities Act (ADA) of 1990 as amended, Section 504 of the Rehabilitation Act of 1973 (504), and the New Jersey Law Against Discrimination (NJLAD) prohibit discrimination against individuals with disabilities and entitle individuals with disabilities to reasonable accommodations.
+The University provides students with reasonable accommodations in accordance with the ADA/Section 504 and applicable state law.
 Students with disabilities may request academic accommodations; housing and dining accommodations; modifications to University policies, rules, and regulations; environmental adjustments such as the removal of architectural, communication, or transportation barriers; and auxiliary aids and services.
 Additional policies and procedures regarding accommodations can be found on the Inclusive Princeton and Office of Disability Services (ODS) websites.